aidayg24/finall_project/README.md

-This is a web app like Instagram with django
+This is a web app like Instagram with Django
+For more info, read Nstagram document.pdf